beaconsproject/movement_explorer/README.md

 ## BEACONs Movement Explorer

-June 12, 2025
+June 13, 2025

 The BEACONs Movement Explorer is a simple app intended to be used as part of a workflow for exploring movement data.
 Specifically, the app can help users to:

+  - Explore movement data
-  - Define seasonal and migration periods in their movement data
+  - Define seasonal and migration periods
-  - Estimate seasonal and annual home ranges using a variety of approaches
+  - Estimate seasonal and annual home ranges
-  - Identify seasonal movement corridors (paths) using a variety of approaches
+  - Identify seasonal movement corridors (paths)

 <br>